Hybrid Modern Authentication (HMA) is implemented in the on-premises organization. This way, the users with…

 There are different options to manage calendar permissions in Office 365 and on-premises Exchange Server.
 Let’s have a look at the options:

-- One way is to add yourself (admin) full access permissions to the mailbox you want to configure.
+1. Add yourself (admin) full access permissions to the mailbox you want to configure.
 Open the calendar in Outlook and edit the calendar permissions for the user.
 This will work, but it takes time.

-- Another way is to ask the user to change the permissions.
+1. Ask the user to change the permissions.
 Sometimes they do it wrong, and you have to double-check with them if everything went OK.

 A great way for most is to manage Office 365 calendar permissions in Office 365 Exchange admin center.
 Unfortunately, that’s not possible because Microsoft didn’t add such a feature in Office 365 or Exchange Server.